 Large meals right before bed could also trigger acid reflux, heartburn, and possibly choking.
 Further, if you eat a particularly big meal right before bed, you’re more prone to feel overly full and uncomfortable.

 18: Avoid Snacks Before Bed

 Experts generally do not recommend eating before bed, but if you’re hungry, that’s not going to help you fall or stay asleep, either.
 Something very light (under 150 calories) can keep you satisfied throughout the night.
 Carbohydrate-rich snacks like toast, a small muffin, or a handful of cereal are more likely to increase the level of tryptophan in the blood.
 Tryptophan7 is an amino acid that helps induce sleepiness.

 If you do opt for a pre-bedtime snack, remember to avoid the caffeine found in coffee, soda, caffeinated tea, and chocolate.

-19: Eat healthy, Whole and Unprocessed Food
+19: Eat Healthy, Whole, and Unprocessed Food

 In Hack 17, we mentioned that digesting food takes tremendous amounts of energy and diverts blood flow away from the brain.
 Processed foods, cooked foods, and animal products take more energy to process than raw and natural foods.
-This is because the body does not as easily recognize processed foods and take more effort to break down.
+This is because the body does not as easily recognize processed foods and takes more effort to break them down.

-Having to get up in the middle of the night to use the restroom is highly disruptive to a good night of sleep, so it’s recommended to limit water intake before bed.
+Having to get up in the middle of the night to use the restroom is disruptive to a good night of sleep, so it’s recommended to limit water intake before bed.
 On the other hand, proper hydration is necessary for health functions, including sleep, so where does one draw the line?

 PART 4: NAPPING